 Arnot Art Museum

 This exceptional museum houses a permanent collection of 17th through 19th century European paintings, 19th century American paintings, and sculpture.

 First Arena is a 4,000 seat multi-purpose facility that hosts a variety of events.
-Only blocks away from Campus, the arena is the home to the Elmira Jackals hockey team.
+Only blocks away from Campus, the arena is the home to the Elmira Mammoth hockey team.

 The Near Westside Historic District

 This residential area is listed on the National Register of Historic Places and features a variety of architectural styles.
 Walking tours are offered throughout the year.